SJMdev/ECS2/README.md

 # TODO (in order of importance!):

+wrap all SDL_Log by own print function (so that if/when we swap to GLFW, we can replace it!) -> create a logger!
+Logger.log().

+Keep the initialization of initSDL, initGLEW, and initOpenGL. but we need some sort of alternative for the rest.
+The window class is getting cluttered.

+Some is World Modeling stuff, some of it is not.
+Split!

 write / finish  Vec3f.

 Pull apart window into more managable classes.
 Maybe a LOADER class in the first place.

-wrap all SDL_Log by own print function (so that if/when we swap to GLFW, we can replace it!)

 Pull apart window even more: Light needs a struct.
 Clearer matrix stuff.